 A better interview evaluation is very essential to judge the right person for the position.

-In hiring process after interview, the decisions are difficult and complicated.
+In the hiring process after an interview, the decisions are difficult and complicated.
 A bad hire will cost you waste of recruiting cost, training cost and overall waste of efforts.

 One cannot just choose the candidates as per his or her own likes and dislikes and personal biases, also if an interview was not that well, does not mean that the candidate is not good.